AshishRawat08/mgdb-project1/README.md

 MVC  Arch => controllers
 >> M : Model - Its depicts the structure of mongodb collection  ( Combination of view and controller)
 >> V : View - Its is handle by reactjs (write in frontend (reactjs))
->> C : Controller - Brain or logical partof a route ...it is rspct to bckend part
+>> C : Controller - Brain or logical part of a route ...it is rspct to bckend part
             >> books.controller.js
             >> users.controller.js